menpo/menpo3d/README.md

 One of the main reasons menpo3d is a seperate project to the menpo core library is to isolate the more complex dependencies that this brings to the project.
 3D visualization is not yet supported in the browser, so we rely on platform-specific viewing mechanisms like QT or WX.
-It also limits menpo3d to be Python 2 only, as VTK does not yet support Python 3.

 In order to view 3D items you will need to first use the `%matplotlib qt` IPython magic command to set up QT for rendering (you do this instead of